 “With USDA’s full support, Iowa is launching a new program to provide healthy foods to low-income, school-aged children during this summer break,” she said.
 “State-led innovation across all of USDA’s nutrition programs is simply the right thing to do and we are encouraging governors across the entire country to explore creative ways to provide food for those in need while also doing right by the American taxpayer.”

 Supporters say it promotes healthy eating.
-Opponents say it limits accessibility
+Opponents say it could limit accessibility

 The Iowa Hunger Coalition, which has repeatedly asked Reynolds to join the Summer EBT program, released a statement in response to the announcement.
 It says the coalition appreciates additional resources being put toward addressing food insecurity.